open-science-promoters/RDM-promotion/website_build/content/blog/2018-08-07-mashup-data-analysis.md

 ---

 v4: wizard of oz:
++ well known
+- not pop culture
+- no direct call to action

 It took a while for the scripts to run.
 I can still remember sitting there listening to the screeching sounds of the computer.
 And then one by one I got...
 Oh no! there are problems with the data!

 *Why, anybody can produce data.
 That's a very mediocre commodity.
 Back where I come from, we have universities, seats of great research, where men go to produce great data analysis.
 They get great analyses done and with no more data than you have.
 But they have one thing you haven't got: data management.
-So says the data managers in Oz, they are a very good men, but a very bad Wizards.
+So says the data managers in Oz, a very good men, but a very bad Wizards.
 Listen*

 Know how your data will be analysed before you start collecting it!
 You will then be better equipped to plan and choose how you will collect the data, in which format you will digitalise it, and how you will organise and save it.